LEARN FROM THE LEADERS IN B2B SALES

 Personalisation

-And what about the more traditional way of selling with a phone call, cup of coffee or networking drinks?
-The trend is certainly that the personal relationship remains extremely important.
-At the same time, attention to personalization in the earlier, online phases of the purchasing process is growing.
-Sales of the future will therefore be a combination of social selling and personal contact; both actually reinforce each other.
-I'm convinced of that!
+And what about the more traditional way of selling with a phone call, a cup of coffee, or a networking drink?
+The trend is certainly that the personal relationship remains incredibly important.
+At the same time, attention to personalization is growing in the earlier, online phases of the buying process.

 Download our trend report and use the checklist